 .45% - International Acquirer Fee The International Acquirer Fee applies under the same circumstances as the International Service Assessment Fee noted above.

-$0.001 - Risk Identification fee Effective April 1, 2012, Visa has eliminated the risk identification fee
+$0.001 - Effective April 1, 2012, Visa has eliminated the risk identification fee

 MasterCard

 .12% - Assessment (Transactions less than $1,000) The assessment applies to gross MasterCard transaction volume.
 Update: In January 2015, MasterCard increased its assessment by 0.01% on all signature debit and credit transactions with an amount of $1,000 or less from 0.11% t0 0.12%.